Registering Subsidiaries in Malaysia: Your Extensive Guide

 Documents Required to Set Up a Subsidiary in Malaysia

-• Identification documents (NRIC/Passport) copies of all stakeholders involved within the subsidiary
+• NRIC/Passport copies of all stakeholders

-• Proof of residential address of the stakeholders
+• Proof of residential address

-• Statutory declaration by the agent of the parent Company
+• Statutory declaration by the agent of the parent company

-Step 1: Register the company name
+Step 1: Register the Company Name

 Step 3: Office Registration